vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 into one that is non-existent, because there is no way for a resolver to know intent.

-Stale data is used only when refreshing has failed in order to adhere to the original intent of the design of the DNS and the behaviour expected by operators.
+Stale data is used only when refreshing has failed, in order to adhere to the original intent of the design of the DNS and the behaviour expected by operators.
 If stale data were to always be used immediately and then a cache refresh attempted after the client